-A. Mason is the analyst for the city drinking water systems, for example, and he answers questions and directs residents to the Water Quality Reports and OneStop data.
+A. Mason is the analyst for the Madbury System, for example, and he answers questions and directs residents to the Water Quality Reports and OneStop data.
 Also will make a site visit, take a test sample and provide the lab results.
 Most often those questions are about the chlorine taste (required to eliminate bacteria).
 Sometimes the complaint is a black substance on their faucets.
-There is no black mold in the water system - that is deposited when water dries.
+There is no black mold in the water system - that is an air quality issue.
 Most likely manganese, which collects on faucets and can be cleaned with bleach or a vinegar/baking soda treatment.

 Q. Lead testing: how are test locations selected?
 State approves based on age of housing stock and other data.
 Sampling locations given the test kit including a sample bottle, form and instructions.
 Water draw on cold water that has been stagnant for at least 6 hours.
-Hot water collects deposits from the water heater which people should not drink.
+Hot water includes collection from the water heater which people should not drink.